leshy/automata/README.md

 should be able to simulate transformation rule based generation like L-systems, brownian motion etc or stuff that perceves, like CA or boids

-spaces are immutable objects, machines are functions returning other machines potentially with the original context transformed.
+spaces are immutable objects, machines are functions returning other machines potentially with the parent machine context transformed.

 views, storage and controllers are implemented as plugins